All Episodes

 Yeah.

-Which you know he would have done everything he could to take it himself, but uh unfortunately the Bolsheviks they they didn't do what they did because of some actual crime the royal family committed.
+But unfortunately, the Bolsheviks, they didn't do what they did because of some actual crime the royal family committed.

-Although we know who was funding the Bolsheviks, and we know I mean, with America, Britain and Germany all funding the Bolsheviks.
+Although we know who was funding the Bolsheviks, and we know, I mean, with America, Britain, and Germany all funding the Bolsheviks.

 I don't know.

-I mean God versus money.
+I mean, God versus money.

-Yeah, well, it well, I've noticed that.
+Yeah, well, I've noticed that.

 I'm forgetting.

-Um so um, yeah, we're talking about the saints.
+So, yeah, we're talking about the saints.

 Yeah.

-Which is a m which is a must-read.
+Yeah, which is a must-read.

 Fantastic book.

-And of course, so if you guys are already briefed on St. Pesios, I don't need to sell you on his holiness, but uh he, of course, talked a lot about uh the Third World War.
+And of course, so if you guys are already briefed on St. Paisios, I don't need to sell you on His Holiness.

-He talked a lot about the things that are going to be going on in Gaza and the Middle East, and one of the other saints of who actually reposed in 2016, Elder Theodore Agiopharangides, who lived on Crete, he gave this amazing prophecy uh years and years ago.
+And one of the other saints who actually reposed in 2016, Elder Theodore Agio Farangidis, who lived on Crete, he gave this amazing prophecy years and years ago.

 I'd forgotten there was beef between the Russians and the Turks.

-Um did that start?
+When did that start?

 Well, the Russians forever, I suppose.

-And a certain uh Russian Empire then emerged, St. Vladimir the Great, of course, had already been uh baptized into the Orthodox Church in 988, and 1453 at this point we have Tsar Ivan the Third, his successor Ivan Grozny, and they had been intermarrying, for example, with uh the Paleologos dynasty, the final dynasty of the Byzantine Empire and Constantinople.
+And in 1453, at this point, we have Tsar Ivan III, his successor Ivan Grozny, and they had been intermarrying, for example, with the Palaeologos dynasty, the final dynasty of the Byzantine Empire in Constantinople.

-as I've called it before, as the Bible talks about the Katechon restrains the potential rise of Antichrist and the I guess success of Lucifer in his reign on Earth.
+as I've called it before, as the Bible talks about the Katekon, restrains the potential rise of Antichrist and the, I guess, success of Lucifer in his reign on earth.

 It's very hard to spend time here in Russia and not think that we are approaching the final battle with the forces of darkness.